eulerlab/ret_preproc/README.md

 1. Copy all "OS" scripts into your User Procedures in My Documents

-2. Open "Igor Procedures/Customstart.ipf" and add the following line: `#include "OS_GUI"`
+2. Copy a shortcut for "OS_GUI"` to Igor Procedures

-3. Restart Igor for changes to take effect.
+3. Restart Igor for changes to take effect

 #### Using OS scripts (Igor)